Virolahti is a municipality in Kymenlaakso, in the southeastern corner of Finland.

 Understand

 [edit]The central town of the municipality is Virolahti.
 However Virolahti is probably best known for the border crossing to Russia at Vaalimaa.
 The area around Vaalimaa has a disproportionate number of shopping malls and stores (some of them defunct) for such a small municipality.
-The reason was Russian tourists from Saint Petersburg and surroundings that arrived for shopping trips before COVID and the invasion of Ukraine practically closed the border.
+They Russian tourists who came for shopping trips before the invasion of Ukraine practically closed the border.

 Get in